vb-expert/MAsPaLT/README.md

-# MAsPaLT *.rar | Multiple Archives Password List Test Windows Cyber Forensics
+# MAsPaLT *.rar | Multiple Archives Password List Test
 -----------------------------------------------------------------------
 The Problem: You have multiple *.rar archives and a Password list that may contain a password that will work for at least 1 archive.
 You need to test